The Directorate’s asset management strategy is based on the following key principles:

 - a schedule of maintenance for preschools.

-In addition to the planned school asset maintenance and upgrade programs managed and delivered by central office, schools are also funded to undertake repairs and minor works tasks.
+In addition to the planned school asset maintenance and upgrade programs managed and delivered by the Education Support Office, schools are also funded to undertake repairs and minor works tasks independently.

 Source: Education Directorate